kolomiytsevs/eastcott-burgess-ecommerce-store/README.md

 Allows individual setting of Title and metadata for each page when used with a pre renderer such as Snapshot (see below).
 This has fantastically improved SEO, and helped make Create React App SEO friendly.

 ### Axios
+A light weigth promise based HTTP client which makes it easy to make request to the backend and handle responses.

 ### Local Storage
+Provides access to local storage in the browser.
+This is useful in preserving session data over multiple sessions in the client without the need to communicate with the server or database.

 ### Query String
 ### React Snapshot
 ### Instafeed.js